 STEM takes science and builds in elements of technology, engineering, math, and sometimes even art.
 A good STEM activity will include at least two of these four pillars such as math and engineering or science and technology.

-Amazingly, STEM activities perfect for young kids because it provides so many valuable life lessons and skills such as observational skills, critical thinking skills, and design skills.
+Amazingly, a STEM activity is perfect for young kids because it provides so many valuable life lessons and skills such as observational skills, critical thinking skills, and design skills.
 It also provides a much-needed dose of failure before success.
 Perseverance and patience.
+Valentine STEM is also great for those kiddos who aren’t keen on crafts.

 START WITH A TINKER TRAY!